newjersey/navigator.business.nj.gov/content/src/certifications/dvob.md

 ### Application Needs

 * Federal Service-Disabled Veteran-Owned Business Determination Letter, Disability Award Letter or Federal Service-Disabled Veteran Letter.
-Provide for Majority owner(s)
+(Must be provided for Majority owners).
 * Proof of New Jersey residency for Majority owner(s)

 > **After you complete this, you will have:**